Weetbix/facebot/README.md

 - Slack shortname emoji transforms are a bit broken.
 Some seem to work, but other obvious ones (like `:P`) do not.
 - command to show active channel links
 - Keep links persistent (DB?)
-- img support
+- slack->FB img support
-- sticker support? seems unlikely.
 - Look into alternatives to emojione library, its way overkill for translating (40mb node module folder?!)
 - New login reviews are posted to facebook on every login, even after 'accepting all future' login attemps.
 Gotta look into this as if it's running on a server restarting constantly it's going to be a killer.
  - Save app state and use this instead, should be saved on persistent storage though
 - use selfListen option in facebook-chat-api to relay messages you send directly through facebook, but not slack.
 Will require some smarts.
+- Replace :simple_smile: with text smilie